Red Barn Gallery: Aims

-It is a not for profit photographic gallery dedicated to the advancement and provision of the photographic arts for public benefit.
-The gallery's website states, "Our aim is to inspire and educate through exhibitions, projects and workshops with the objective of encouraging the appreciation and improvement of social documentary photography."
+It was a not for profit photographic gallery dedicated to the advancement and provision of the photographic arts for public benefit.
+The gallery's website stated, "Our aim is to inspire and educate through exhibitions, projects and workshops with the objective of encouraging the appreciation and improvement of social documentary photography."

-The gallery is dedicated to the traditional use of film and the principles of minimal post processing use of photo editing software and maintains a core ethos of photography captured in the camera and not heavily edited or altered on a computer.
+The gallery was dedicated to the traditional use of film and the principles of minimal post processing use of photo editing software and maintains a core ethos of photography captured in the camera and not heavily edited or altered on a computer.